 No events for the next 30 days.

-- Students apply during the third year of medical school, just prior to their research year off.
-This will allow the program to serve students who develop an interest in research during medical school.
-To ensure continuity, the program expects students to continue working with the University of Pittsburgh scholarly project mentor with whom they have an established relationship.
+Students interested in the MD/Certificate should apply during the third year of medical school.
+Optimally, students applying during the third year of medical school should plan to continue working with the University of Pittsburgh Scholarly Project (SP) mentor with whom they have an established relationship.